- Who is airing Tour de France?

 - About Tour de France

-TDF, scheduled for June 27, will instead begin on August 29 and conclude on September 20.
+TDF will begin on June 26 and conclude on July 18.
 The three-week race is the biggest cycling event of the year, gathering millions of fans worldwide.
 As such, broadcasters line up left, right, and center to cover the tournament for both cable and online viewers.

 For those who will be cutting the cord, several streaming platforms will air Tour de France.
 Unfortunately, each one is strictly available inside its respective market, with geo-blocks preventing users from watching while abroad.
 Thanks to the virtual private network (VPN), though, you can watch Tour de France on your favorite channel from anywhere.